Terminal showing CLI-first AI agent architecture versus MCP protocol diagram

 If you’re using MCP and want to simplify:

-Some MCP servers earn their keep.
+Some MCP servers will earn their keep.
 Keep those.
 Remove the rest.

 Common Objections